 The spanish mezzosoprano Serena Perez (1991) followed her first musical studies in the Conservatory in Gijon (Spain), where she developed her musicianship with singing lessons by Maria Antonia Entrialgo, and violin lessons as a minor.
 During this period, she received the training in technique by the hands of Lola Arenas and Carmen Palacios.
 At the same time she received her diploma in Nursing at the University of Oviedo.

-She completed in 2017 her Bachelor degree cum laude with professor Sasja Hunnego and pianist Jan Paul Grijpink at the Conservatory of Amsterdam.
+She completed in 2017 her Bachelor degree cum laude with professor Sasja Hunnego and pianist Jan Paul Grijpink at the Conservatory of Amsterdam, where she continues her studies at the Dutch National Opera Academy.
 Here she followed masterclasses with Margreet Honig, Ira Siff, Johannette Zomer, Floris Visser, Paul Triepels, Alexander Oliver and Jeff Cohen, among others.

 Since 2005, she has sung in the chorus of Opera de Oviedo, Oviedo Chapel polyphony and Schola Cantorum of the Cathedral Choir of Oviedo.
 In 2016 she did an internship with the Netherlands Radio Choir and the Dutch Chamber Choir.